 LEGAL MATTERS.

-Legal procedures in Greece are very simple and if all the
+Legal procedures in Greece are very simple but there are a

 wish ) and this Notary Public must be